spectrum-health-systems/Previous-Versions/README.md

 1. Download the branch from GitHub
 2. Extract the .zip file
-3. To keep the archive file small enough to store on GitHub, the following non-critical directories are removed (if they exist):
+3. If the following directories existed, they were removed since they are non-critical:
     - `dependencies/`
     - `samples/`
     - `scripts/`
-    - `src/bin/`
-    - `src/obj/`
     - `tools/`
     - `test/`
 4. Recompress as a .7z archive

 Each branch was downloaded directly from GitHub, extracted, then compressed back into a .7z archive to save space.